Null-MC/CSM/readme.md

 # Implementation Details
 Since there is no access to the CPU side for splitting the frustum, culling, and shadow buffers - this technique instead uses a single shadow buffer split into 4 quadrants.
 Each equally sized quadrant is used as a cascade, meaning this approach uses a fixed count of 4 cascades.
 Since this is all handled in a single pass, geometry is shifted into each quadrant based on distance.
 Because there is no overlap between cascades, it is required to sample all cascades to find occlusions.

-:information: For best performance, use Iris 1.6 or later.

 ### Special thanks to: